HackXIt/lvgl-ui-detector/README.md

 ### Known issues

-- The generator currently always will crash in a SEGFAULT when exiting the program.
+- The generator currently will always crash in a SEGFAULT when exiting the program.
 I have not yet found a way to fix it.
 For now it is fine since it correctly generates the screenshot and the label file.
 The crash occurs during de-initialization of the UI.
 - Due to the failed de-initialization, the generator will leak memory and sometimes will fail on multiple runs.
 Retrying usually fixes the issue.
+- Due to memory issues, screenshots larger than 400x400 pixels will cause the generator to crash.
+This is a known issue with the generator and I have not yet found a way to fix it.

 ## The UI randomizer